This is the ant task I’m using to generate POJO and mapping files from a DB Schema (mysql).

 "-//Hibernate/Hibernate Reverse Engineering DTD 3.0//EN"

-"http://hibernate.sourceforge.net/hibernate-reverse-engineering-3.0.dtd" >
+"https://hibernate.sourceforge.net/hibernate-reverse-engineering-3.0.dtd" >

 <hibernate-reverse-engineering>